containerd/containerd/docs/man/containerd-config.toml.5.md

 **plugin_dir**
 : The directory for dynamic plugins to be stored

-**sched_core**
-: Core scheduling is a feature that allows only trusted tasks to run concurrently on cpus sharing compute resources (eg: hyperthreads on a core).

 **[grpc]**
 : Section for gRPC socket listener settings.
 Contains the following properties: